yeonsoochung/electricity-sources-usa/README.md

 # Analysis of Electricity Sources in the United States

 The Energy Information Administration (EIA) publishes a wealth of energy-related data collected across the country.
 In this project, I analyzed the sources of electricity generated in the United States.
 I implemented an ELT process that extracts power plant electricity generation data from EIA’s API along with power plant location data which was downloaded as a flat file from EIA’s website.
 The data was loaded into a Postgres database and transformed with SQL to create the data model, and the associated data tables were loaded into Power BI as views for visual analysis.
+I fetched all power plant data available at the time of this project from the API, ranging from Jan.
+2001 to Sep.
+2024.

 My interactive Power BI report can be viewed here: https://app.powerbi.com/view?r=eyJrIjoiOWEzZjFkZTctNGFhOC00OTVlLTg0YzUtZDcyMGJiZWIwMTljIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9